Jiske-N/noSQL-SocialNetworkAPI/README.md

 ## Installation

 -   Clone the repository to your local machine.
 -   Ensure MongoDb is installed to local machine.
+Follow this [guide](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) if you need help.
 -   Open gitbash or similar in the root folder.
 -   Run "npm install".